jkunimune/Rubber-Earth/README.md

-Unlike the Cahill, Dymaxion, and AuthaGraph projections, whose equations are complex and poorly-documented (or even obscured from the public under copyright in AuthaGraph's case), the Dansēji projection has its coordinates published in this repository under (I'll do this later) in a simple format, for anyone with basic computing knowledge and an understanding of linear interpolation to use for their own renditions.
+Unlike the Cahill, Dymaxion, and AuthaGraph projections, whose equations are complex and poorly-documented (or even obscured from the public under copyright in AuthaGraph's case), the Dansēji projection has its coordinates published in this repository under [output/](https://github.com/jkunimune15/Rubber-Earth/tree/master/output) in a simple format, for anyone with basic computing knowledge and an understanding of linear interpolation to use for their own renditions.

 ## Theory